Skip to main content

 Cons

-• Premium pricing – £200–£350 per panel is significantly more than mainstream brands like JA Solar or Trina
+• Premium pricing – £200–£350 per panel is well above mainstream brands like JA Solar or Trina

 • Limited UK track record – Aiko is newer to the UK market than SunPower, LONGi, or Canadian Solar